 Some More Thoughts

-If this stuff is why you like Jonathan then you are going to hate the rest of his music (at least you will wonder what happened to him).
-If you heard stuff from the Ice Cream Man period first then you will not want to get these cds.
-Basically, he changes drastically after this so if you buy cds from different periods be prepared ...
+If this material is why you like Jonathan then you are going to hate the rest of his music (at least you will wonder what happened to him).
+If you heard stuff from the Ice Cream Man period first then you will not want to get these recordings.

-The two cds that first came out from this period are
+The two recordings that first came out from this period are

-But if you like this stuff then the cd to buy is the one that just came out (2004)
+But if you like this stuff then the one to listen to is the one that came out in 2004

 There are also three live cds in this period